gosafe-euvsvirus/gosafe-euvsvirus.github.io/README.md

 * **POST** **/decision/dangerzones** --> Post new danger zones to be included in the app

 ## Challenges we ran into
+* **Project scope** We're a heterogeneous team in terms of age and context, so we've first addressed the identification of the challenge objective and the framing of a solution presenting an impact solution both for kids and decision-makers.
+* **Mechanics of the game** We've devoted a significant amount of effort to come up with an actual location-based game designed for the specific purpose of managing children mobility while keeping social distance.
+* **UX aspects** We've also defined wireframes for the key user interfaces in our system.
+Such interfaces must promote engagement and adoption amongst children, whilst providing also background information on safe social distancing practices and aggregated data for decision making
+* Specify, prototype implementation and testing **key system logics**: next destination, scoring of a location
+* **Key system backend processes** We've addressed and prototyped the key backend processes around geospatial data analysis (area density, scoring of a location).
+Although not totally implemented, the code build we've reached already presents a feasible and scalable software solution for the user stories in scope.

 ## Accomplishments that we are proud of
+Team work.
+Relevant goal.
+Innovative solution.
+Meaningful stack

 ## What we learned
+* We've learned that people comes first, and the tech provides a solution.
+A highly relevant use case with a good enough tech is much better than a superb tech addressing a non-existing problem
+* We've learned that lateral thinking is always good, and that moving beyond your confort zone (Machine Learning, sotware engineering...) helps to improve the quality and innovation of what you're building
+* We've learned (again) that hacking together is great

 ## What's next for GoSafe
 **GoSafe** is currently an idea under development.
 As future steps, it needs to move from a prototype to a fully functional application by working on its front-end and story design.